alexanderjshapiro/alexanderjshapiro/README.md

 - Attacking my home network with Kali Linux and Routersploit

 ## 🌱 What I'm learning:
+- AAlgorithms and Data Structure Design at San José State University in [`cmpe-126`](https://github.com/alexanderjshapiro/cmpe-126)
-- Assembly, Data Structures, and Circuit Analysis at San José State University
+- Assembly and Circuit Analysis at San José State University
 - Cybersecurity and ethical hacking with Kali Linux from the SANS Institute and Udemy
 - SwiftUI from Stanford University in [`memorize`](https://github.com/alexanderjshapiro/memorize)